Übersetzung durch Neil Mussett

 Submission to the judge

-(1) The senior judicial officer shall submit to the judge tasks which have been assigned to him/her if
+(1) The senior judicial officer submits to the judge tasks which have been assigned to him or her if

 1. it emerges when processing the case that a ruling of the Federal Constitutional Court or of a court of a Land which has jurisdiction for constitutional disputes is to be requested in accordance with Article 100 of the Basic Law (Grundgesetz);